 10. Uveitis, or eye redness and inflammation

 In some people with AS, the symptom that sends them to seek treatment isn’t related to back or hip pain — it’s eye redness.
-Uveitis, or inflammation of the part of the eye called the uvea, occurs in as many as 30 percent of people with ankylosing spondylitis.
+Uveitis, or inflammation of the part of the eye called the uvea, occurs in as many as 30 percent of people with AS.
 In many cases, it can be very painful.
 Your eyes may feel extremely sensitive to sunlight, and treatment like eye drops for pinkeye won’t improve things.
 Read more about uveitis symptoms and treatment here.

 Psoriasis is an autoimmune disorder characterized by red, silvery scaly plaques on the skin (though there are different kind of psoriasis and psoriasis symptoms can present differently).
 Up to 30 percent of people with psoriasis also develop joint pain and other symptoms, which is a separate disease called psoriatic arthritis.
-But psoriasis can also co-occur with ankylosing spondylitis.
+But psoriasis can also co-occur with AS.
 If someone has axial involvement, which means pain and inflammation is occurring in the spine, and mild psoriasis, then they have both psoriasis and AS.
 “If someone really has the presentation of psoriatic arthritis, with a lot of peripheral arthritis, and then has axial involvement too we call it psoriatic arthritis with axial involvement,” says Dr. Norton.
 Regardless of the exact diagnosis, having psoriasis along with any kind of joint pain is a clue that you’re dealing with a kind of arthritis and you should see a rheumatologist.

 The inflammation throughout your body also causes fatigue, which some AS patients say is as bad as, if not worse than, the pain and stiffness.
 Fatigue is more than feeling tired from too little sleep; it’s like you’re too weak and exhausted to function like your usual self.
 The tiredness feels physical, not just mental.
 Here’s what you can do to help manage arthritis fatigue.